Planning a Wedding During the COVID-19 Pandemic

 Let’s start here, this is what you need to know about our current restrictions and guidelines for weddings in the state of Ohio.

 - Venue Capacity: Originally we had a venue capacity restriction with an overall cap of 300 no matter how massive your venue was.
 The latest update (which happened on 3/2/2021) removed the 300 cap but in reality, it isn’t going to change much for most Ohio brides.
 The venue capacity and socially distanced seating guidelines will dictate your guest list far more quickly than a 300 person cap.

 - Social Distanced Seating: This varies from venue to venue, so I can’t give you an exact number here, but the seating needs to be a certain amount of feet from the next chair to stay in compliance, this is connected to the original rules that went into effect for catering, (which you can find below) and most likely your venue is going to be an expert on how exactly they must comply with this one.
 Generally though, just assume your venue’s capacity will be far smaller than you originally thought.

 - Social Distanced Congregating: Your guests are allowed to move around now (this was not the case until recently!) however, you can’t have crowds gathering, or your guests getting too close to each other, at a bar for instance.
 Everything needs to be set up with social distancing in mind.

 - All guests must wear masks at all times except while actively eating and drinking.

 - All vendors must wear masks and PPE at all times.

-- No buffets or family-style food service: Guests must be seated and food must be plated or served to guests in a socially distanced manner.
+- No self-serve buffets or family-style food service: Guests must be seated and food must be plated or served to guests in a socially distanced manner.

 - No passed hors d’oeuvres: Guests must be seated and food must be plated.

-- Dancing Restrictions: This is a big one, dancing is back!
+- Dancing Restrictions: This is a big one for weddings, dancing is back!
 BUT it’s going to look a little different, it must be socially distanced and everyone must have a mask on.